The-Marcy-Lab-School/react-express-auth/README.md

 If you would like to work on the front-end without having to constantly rebuild the project, start a Vite dev server by running the `npm run dev` command _from the `front-end/` folder_.

-If you look in the `vite.config.js` file, you will see that we've already configured the dev server to proxy any reqeusts made to `/api` to the back-end server.
+If you look in the `vite.config.js` file, you will see that we've already configured the dev server to proxy any requests made to `/api` to the back-end server.

 # Understanding the Code